Any Musician Can Make Use of This Essential Monitoring Technology

 Other options include ambient noise features to allow some of the room into your ears (more about this below), and one of our favorites: the ability to get custom colors and custom artwork places on your IEMs!
 Sure, you could stick with a flesh-colored IEM, but that’s so… hearing aid!
 Encrust your IEM in Swarovski crystals, have a little alien or superhero, whatever you can think of.

 Different IEMs from the various manufacturers are better suited to different types of musicians, too, with different ranges of frequency response.
 Some models are optimized for low end (bass players and drummers), some with a mid-range hump (guitarists), some with less low end (vocalists), and so on.
 So don’t assume that your drummer’s IEMs are the right model for you if you’re a lead vocalist.
 Ultimate Ears even offers In-Ear Reference Monitors for studio professionals searching for a flat frequency response similar to studio near-field monitors for use whether making mixes by laptop or recording live performances.

 Custom IEMs provide incredible amounts of sound level reduction — routinely in the ballpark of -25 to -35 dB worth of sound isolation.
-Leave your noise-cancelling headphones home on your next airplane journey and just hook these up to your iPod or tablet.
-You’ll be in heaven, both from the noise reduction as well as the incredible difference in audio quality over standard ear buds.
+Leave your noise-canceling headphones home on your next airplane journey and just hook these up to your iPod or tablet.
+You’ll be in heaven, both from the noise reduction as well as the incredible difference in audio quality over standard earbuds.